 What is the Policy Period?

-What measures can State Associations/Centres or Clubs take in order to minimize risks and reduce potential claims?
+What measures can State Associations/Centres or Clubs take in order to minimise risks and reduce potential claims?

 - Actively encourage coaches to undertake accreditation courses.

 - Keep an injury register/record of all injuries sustained in any Little Athletics related activity.

 - Ensure you have up to date Bylaws in place (including a member protection, grievance and disciplinary policies) and available to members.

 Who is insured under the national program?

 Little Athletics Australia and all affiliated bodies including all members, temporary / trialling members State & Territory Branches, Zones, Centres, Clubs, officials, accredited coaches, referees, executives and voluntary workers.

 Are adults covered when participating in parents' races?

 No. The policy only provides cover for registered members and parents should be advised that they participate at their own risk.

 Are Little Athletes who have dual registrations covered if they compete in senior competitions?